 Dr. Robert C. Burns is Director of the Division of Forestry and Natural Resources, Professor of Recreation, Parks and Tourism Resources, and a former career military officer.
 Dr. Burns’ outlook on land use is utilitarian, recognizing the many uses and competing demands that support economies and people at every scale, from the provision of public services, to the production of wood, on public and private lands, and for economic, environmental and social benefit on both lands and water.
 He believes that strong disciplinary expertise leads to the best multi-disciplinary initiatives, and that the Land Grant mission is truly the most effective way of building sustainable natural resource initiatives.
 He is a 2022 Fulbright Scholar (Austria), he was named as a Fellow in The Academy of Leisure Sciences in 2022 and he was awarded the Society of American Foresters Award in Forest Science in 2019.
 Dr. Burns is currently Secretary of the National Association of University Forest Resource Programs (NAUFRP), and US non-governmental representative to the International Union of Forest Research Organizations.

-Burns earned a Ph.D. at Penn State in 2000, and was an assistant professor at the University of Florida prior to arriving at WVU.
+Burns earned a Ph.D. at Penn State in 2000, and was an assistant professor at the University of Florida prior to arriving at WVU in 2004.
 He has attended numerous leadership courses and academies over the past 38 years, and has a strong commitment to ethical leadership that is people-focused.
 Burns is a 2020 graduate of the LEAD 21 leadership academy.
 His belief is that decisions are best informed by those closest to any specific issue, and that team-building and empowering people through education will result in the best quality results, regardless of the topic.
 He is co-editor of the 2016 book entitled Outdoor Recreation Planning, a primer for understanding land use planning on public lands.
-He has served as Chief Editor of the Journal of Park and Recreation Administration, and is a member of the Society of American Foresters, The Academy of Leisure Sciences, Society of Natural Resources, and the Geological Society of America.
+He is immediate past Chief Editor of the Journal of Park and Recreation Administration, and is a member of the Society of American Foresters, The Academy of Leisure Sciences, Society of Natural Resources, and the Geological Society of America.
 Burns served as a U.S. Army soldier as both a commissioned and non-commissioned officer for 20 years (active and reserve).